 yay for wind!

 When I think “props”, my mind flashes through all of the cringe-worthy Pinterest photos I’ve seen of cheesy chalkboards and over the top props brought to shoots that distract from you.
 But props don’t have to be cheesy!
-Props could be a dominos pizza picnic, a motorcycle, your cats (if you have a dog and don't bring them, I'll be so sad), blankets, a truck/car, a campfire, a bouquet, a guitar, a canoe, etc. If you have props you wanna incorporate, let me know and we can make sure to incorporate them in a non-cheesy way!
+Props could be a pizza picnic, a motorcycle, your pet (if you have a dog and don't bring them, I'll be so sad), blankets, a truck/car, a campfire, a bouquet, a guitar, a canoe, etc. If you have props you want to incorporate, let me know and we can make sure to incorporate them in a non-cheesy way!

 hair & makeup

 A lot of people ask me whether or not they